Tonwalter888/YTLitePlusEXTRA/FAQs/FAQ_EN.md

 </details>
 <br>
 <details>
-  <summary>Cast stopped working on sideloaded YouTube Plus.
+  <summary>Cast stopped working on sideloaded YTLitePlusEXTRA.
 What should I do?</summary>
     <p>Until this issue is resolved, it is recommended to use YouTube version 20.14.1 or below.</p>
 </details>
 <br>